Skip to main content

 This program is for families that:

-- In a two-parent family, both parents must be working or in school.
-(This does not apply to parents receiving TANF)
+• In a two-parent family, both parents must be working or in school.
+Exceptions apply if:

 Note: The child care provider you use needs to be approved to receive ERDC payments.
 This is not the same as being a licensed child care provider.